Principal Data Scientist, AI Security Research

 The Defence & National Security Programme (D&NS) at the Alan Turing Institute is seeking to establish a new research and innovation team to work on AI Security.
 The aim is to further cutting-edge research and engineering approaches to solve real-world problems in AI/ML security, working in close collaboration with government partners such as select UK universities.

 Please note that applicants must already have Developed Vetting (DV) clearance in order to apply for this role.
+Unfortunately if you do not already hold DV clearance then we will not be able to consider your application.

 The role is suited to candidates who are both familiar with the national security domain and the application of research to national security challenges and are themselves a researcher in data science and artificial intelligence with an outstanding track record of research or similar experience across related disciplines and a strong foundation in mathematics, statistics, or theoretical computer science.